Prune Apple and Pear Trees

 We grow more apple trees than any other fruit here in Britain and pear trees aren’t far behind in their popularity.
-Apple and pear trees should be pruned every winter to ensure they produce a brilliant crop the next season.
-When you are pruning a bush or standard apple or pear tree you should do it annually in winter, certain unusual varieties can be pruned in summer so check your variety before you start.
+Apple and pear trees should be pruned every Winter to ensure they produce a brilliant crop the next season.
+When you are pruning a bush or standard apple or pear tree you should do it annually, in winter, however, certain unusual varieties can be pruned in Summer so check your variety before you start.

 Remove weak, diseased or dying branches to start and then cut back branches if they have become too large.
 Spur-bearing varieties need to be pruned differently than tip-bearing varieties.
 Spur-bearing varieties should be cut back to the tree’s main branches by about a third and any side shoots growing from the main branches need to be cut to about five buds if there isn’t much room.